alexandraYesbabylon/projectFlow/README.md

 ## 2.- Application structure

-An application is divided in several parts, stored in a package folder located under the `/packages` directory.
-For this example the name package is `/projectFlow `
+The application is organized into various components, which are stored within a package folder located under the `/packages` directory.
+In this example, the package is named `/projectFlow`.

-Each **package** is defined as follows :
+Each package is structured as follows:
 ```
 projectFlow
 ├── classes